Helleristninger

 Boat petroglyphs at Alta, Norway (photos at Donsmaps.com) (10-2022)

 Nailpoint engraving technique.
-Left: Longship with animal-head prow and a crew of 30 men.
+Left: Longship with animal-head prow and a crew of 15 or 30 men.
 Right: Cervid (reindeer, moose, or elk.)

-It's fun to consider the skills, styles, and motifs of the artists, and speculate about their artistic careers and travels.
+It is possible to consider the motifs, drawing skills, and styles of the artists, and speculate about their artistic careers and travels.
+I explain my current hypotheses below.
+(You are welcome to publish your own hypotheses here:

 Stikkmann's petroglyph sites show where he traveled.
-From Gauldalen (Melhus and Foss) in central Norway he went to Selbustranda, and then to Stj¿rdal, where he probably stayed for a year or so, producing petroglyphs at over 20 sites (Leirfall, Fordal, Hegre, and others.)
-Then he went to Steinkjer, where he worked at a few sites (Bardal, Hammer, Tessem) and took a trip to Nordland (Tro, Tj¿tta).
-He left central Norway and went by longship along the coast of western Norway, leaving petroglyphs at Gursk¿y (Roskar), Nordfjord (KŒrstad, Austrheim), Askvoll (Staveneset, LeirvŒg), Hardangerfjord (Jondal, Bakke, Etne), and Stavanger (¯lb¿r, Sola).
+He started in Foss, where he made cup marks on over 50 different panels near where I think he lived.
+Foss was a wealthy settlement in Stikkmann's time.
+Because of the waterfall (foss) there, a chieftain could control transport along the Gaula River to upper Gauldalen.
+Archaeologists have found a chieftain's burial site containing artifacts of gold, dated to ablut 400 CE.
+F bog-iron smelting facility has also been found.
+Stikkmann was apparently educated, able to write with Elder Futhark runes.
+From Foss, Stikkmann went to Melhus and Selbustrand, and then to Stj¿rdal, where he may have stayed for a year or so, producing petroglyphs at about 20 sites (Stuberg/St¿berg, Leirfall, Auran, and others.)
+Then he went to Steinkjer, where he worked at a few sites (Bardal, Hammer, Tessem) and took a trip to Nordland (Tro).
+He left central Norway and went by longship along the coast of western Norway, leaving petroglyphs at Gursk¿y (Roskar), Nordfjord (Krstad, Austrheim), Askvoll (Staveneset, Leirvg), Hardangerfjord (Jondal, Bakke, Etne), and Stavanger (¯lb¿r, Sola).
 From Hardangerfjord he traveled inland to Telemark, engraving panels at Sporaneset and Skien (Gjerpen).
 He did not go by boat around southern Norway.
 That is why there are no petroglyphs west of Skagerak.

 Stikkmann then spent many years working with the Bohus granite, east of Skagerak.
 He made petroglyphs on over 3000 rock panels there, which could be an average of 100 panels per year for 30 years.
-The Bohus granite was ideal for his petroglyphs.
+That granite was ideal for his petroglyphs.
 It is hard and fresh, with no layering and relatively few fractures.
-(Vigeland carved his monolith and statues out of Bohus granite.)
+(Gustav Vigeland used Bohus granite to carve the monolith and statues in Frognerparken.)
 Stikkmann took some long trips beyond the Bohus granite.
-He visited eastern Sweden near Stockholm, the southern tip of Sweden, and the islands Gotland and Bornholm.
+He visited eastern Sweden, the southern tip of Sweden, and the islands Gotland and Bornholm.
 He must have been famous, because he was asked to make the artwork for the 'King's Grave' at Kivik.
-I suppose that he owned no house or property, and that people gave him room and board wherever he traveled.
+I suppose that he owned no house or property, and that people gave him room and board wherever he went.
+Being educated and well traveled, he was a popular house guest.

-BŒrdr BŒtmann lived in the Stavanger area.
+Brdr Btmann lived in the Stavanger area.
 He traveled the least of the four artists.
-He probably met Stikkmann or saw his work at Sola (¯lb¿r), and was inspired to use Stikkmann's nailpoint technique to make petroglyphs himself.
-He also practiced by making cup marks and shoe prints.
-He engraved many boats similar to Stikkmann's, but very few other motifs, and nothing specially fanciful.
+He probably met Stikkmann or saw his work at Sola (¯lb¿r), and was inspired to use the nailpoint technique to make petroglyphs himself.
+He also practiced and tested the rocks by making cup marks and shoe prints.
+He engraved boats similar to some of Stikkmann's, but very few other motifs, and nothing fanciful.
+Btmann's boats are probably not exaggerated, and are an accurate depiction of boats in western Norway about 400 CE.

 Oddr Omrisser was the last of the four main petroglyph artists.
 He had the curious habit of cluttering rock panels by carving new and inappropriate images on top of others.
-He did that on most of his own panels, and on Stikkmann-panels at Bardal and Hammer, on BŒtmann-panels at m¿y, and on Innrisser-panels at Alta, NŠmforsen, and Bogge.
+He did that on most of his own panels, and on Stikkmann«s panels at Bardal and Hammer, on Btmann«s panels at m¿y, and on Innrisser«s panels at Alta, Nmforsen, and Bogge.
 He usually made outlines of his objects Ñ of animals, of boats, of people, and even of the antlers of reindeer and the penises of men.
 He made things large and life size when possible.
 His images are typically overlapping and incomplete.
-Early in his career he made petroglyph paintings in central Sweden (FŒngsjšn, HŠstskotjŠrn).
+Early in his career he made petroglyph paintings in central Sweden (Fngsjn, Hstskotjrn).
 He used red ocher pigment, probably mixed with oil or fat that penetrates the rock surface and is still visible after more than a thousand years.
+He made some rock paintings and engravings during the winter there, when the lakes were frozen and the rivers had little water.
+I suspect that he was born in central Sweden, and visited several times during his artistic career.

 Omrisser used four different petroglyph techniques during his career.
-He used red ocher stain in Sweden.
-After that he mostly used the nailpoint technique, but on one panel of soft rocks at Hell he engraved using the point of a knife.
-Late in his career he discovered that he could quickly and easily make large petroglyphs by scraping away black lichen on the surfaces of white granites.
+He used red ocher stain in central Sweden and central Norway.
+But mostly he used the nailpoint technique.
+On one panel of soft rocks at Hell he engraved using the point of a knife.
+Late in his career, at the peak of his artistic ability, he discovered that he could quickly and easily make large petroglyphs by scraping away black lichen on the surfaces of white granites.
 He made life-sized and life-like animal petroglyphs using that technique at seven coastal sites in Nordland (Leiknes, Nes, Valle, Sagelva, Mj¿nes, m¿ya, and Fykanvatn).
-Although Omrisser was the last of the four main petroglyph artists, in later Viking times artists carved runestones using the same techniques.

 Petroglyphs cannot be dated directly, and that has been a problem in archaeology.
-People expect archaeologists to tell how old petroglyphs are, and everyone appreciates artifacts more if they are very old.
-Archaeologists adopted the 'shoreline dating' method and misuse it to give Stone Age dates.
-Shoreline dating gives the times that land areas were lifted above the sea, but those are geological ages Ñ the oldest possible times of human activity along the coasts.
+People expect archaeologists to tell them how old petroglyphs are, and everyone appreciates artifacts more if they are very old.
+Archaeologists adopted the 'shoreline dating' method a century ago, and have misused it to give Stone Age dates.
+Shoreline dating gives the times that land areas were lifted above the sea.
+Those are the oldest possible times of human activity on that land Ñ not the most likely times.
 Shoreline dating and Stone Age archaeology became firmly established by the claims of Anders Nummedal.

 Nummedal was a school teacher with an education in geology.
 I contend that he made artifacts himself, and then said he found them on uplifted beach terraces from 1909 to 1939.
-Many of those artifacts are beach cobbles of poor quality stone.
-There are no rust stains or lichens on the knapped surfaces, showing that the stones are freshly knapped (chipped).
+Many of his artifacts are made from polished beach cobbles of poor quality stone.
+There are no rust stains or lichens on the chipped surfaces, showing that the stones are freshly chipped.
 His goal was to create a belief in Stone Age inhabitants, and to create an archaeology career for himself.
-He fabricated finds on uplifted Stone Age beaches at over 200 sites in central Norway, and over 60 sites in Finnmark.
-He wrote that he easily found knapped stones, and that it was his fate to discover Norway's prehistoric settlements.
+He fabricated finds on uplifted Stone Age beaches at over 200 sites in central Norway and over 60 sites in Finnmark.
+He wrote that he easily found chipped stones, and that it was his fate to discover Norway's prehistoric settlements.

 Archaeologists were fooled by Nummedal's deceit for many years.
-Then they avoided noticing it, so as to not damage the reputation of archaeology and their own careers.
-I have explained Nummedal's hoaxes in detail at Hoaxyz.com, and translated his most influential book Le Finnmarkien.
-My goal is to encourage archaeology students to read Nummedal's work and be aware of his falsifications.
+Then they avoided thinking about it, and no longer included references to his publicatons in their own publications.
+They did not want to damage the reputation of archaeology and their own careers.
+I have explained Nummedal's hoaxes in detail at Hoaxyz.com, and translated his most influential book Le Finnmarkien: Les origines de la civilisation dans l'extrme-nord de l'Europe.
+My goal is to encourage new archaeology students to read Nummedal's original works and become aware of his falsifications.

-My alternative paradigm is shunned by Scandinavian archaeologists, whose paradigm maintains that petroglyphs were made by local inhabitants during rituals over thousands of years.
-New students can accept whatever paradigm is taught to them, but professionals whose expertise lies within a paradigm naturally try to avoid a paradigm shift.
-(I know this from research for my book about the geological paradigm shift to plate tectonics.)
-I am a meddling outsider, and archaeologists do not communicate with me or come to my lectures, and journal editors return my manuscripts.
-But as a professor, I want to document my work and advise students.
-The links below record my evidence and evolving hypotheses, including hypotheses that I have abandoned.
+My alternative paradigm is shunned by Scandinavian archaeologists, who work with the paradigm that petroglyphs were made by local inhabitants during rituals at significant places for hundreds of years.
+New students accept whatever paradigm is taught to them, but professionals whose expertise lies within a paradigm naturally try to avoid a paradigm shift.
+(I know this from research for my book Not Getting the Drift about the geological paradigm shift to plate tectonics.)
+Archaeologists have not answered my emails or come to my lectures, and journal editors have returned my manuscripts.
+But as a professor, I want to document my work, and help students make good choices.

 allankrill@gmail.com